nightkr/Flask-Pushrod/docs/getting_started.rst

 Enter Normalizers
 ^^^^^^^^^^^^^^^^^

 As you can see that quickly starts looking redundant, and *stupid*.
 It's also going to cause problems if you're going to do any form validation using, say, `Flask-WTF`_, or anything else that, while working perfectly for an API too, has special helpers for the GUI rendering.
-To help with all these cases Flask-Pushrod has something called "normalizers".
+To help with these cases Flask-Pushrod has something called "normalizers".
 Normalizers are callables that take two arguments (the object and the :class:`~flask.ext.pushrod.Pushrod` instance) and prepare the data for serialization (see :meth:`~flask.ext.pushrod.Pushrod.normalize`).
 If a normalizer returns :obj:`NotImplemented` then the value is passed through to the next normalizer.

 .. warning::